-The ML, designed for the Ares I rocket of the cancelled Constellation program, is due for major modifications in the coming few years as it is strengthened to support the much-heavier SLS.
+The ML, designed for the Ares I rocket of the canceled Constellation program, is due for major modifications in the coming few years as it is strengthened to support the much-heavier SLS.
 It took two years to build and was completed in August 2010.

 A structural design contract is expected to be awarded this year and a construction contractor in 2013.
 Umbilical arms reaching from the tower to the rocket are scheduled to be installed in 2015.

-The ML is the biggest structure of its kind since the Launch Umbilical Towers were constructed to support the Apollo/Saturn V. Those towers saw numerous modifications through their lives as trial-and-error showed where changes were needed, Brown said.
+The ML is the biggest structure of its kind since the Launch Umbilical Towers were constructed to support the Apollo/Saturn V. Those towers saw numerous modifications throughout their lives as trial-and-error showed where changes were needed, Brown said.